Skip to content

 • persisted ACP sessions and replayable transcript state

-The Three Main Integration Seams
+The Main Server Integration Seams

-Most integrations use one of these seams.
+Most server-side integrations use one of these seams.

 run_acp(...)